DwarfSt4r/DwarfSt4r/README.md

 - 👋 Hi, I’m @DwarfSt4r
 - 👀 I’m interested in Games and Books
 - 🌱 I’m currently learning programmation
-- 💞️ I’m looking to collaborate on nothing (do not message me)
+- 💞️ I’m looking to collaborate on: nothing (do not message me)
 - 📫 How to reach me: DON'T
-- 😄 Pronouns: Tans(parent in my own life)
+- 😄 Pronouns: Tans(parent, in my own life)
 - ⚡ Fun fact:I'm a studant

 <!---